NBISweden/workshop-reproducible-research/docs/rmarkdown.md

 out.height="11cm"
 ```

-* Knit and checkt the results.
+* Knit and check the results.

 When knitting to a PDF the rendering process will make use of LaTeX.
 In the last part we will see how we can add LaTeX commands directly in the R Markdown document to further customize the look.